StackExchange/blackbox/README.md

 rm -rf /tmp/NEWMASTER
 ```

-Also shred any other temporary files you may have made.
+Also, shred any other temporary files you may have made.

 Replacing expired keys
 ======================